braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_triggered_iams.md

 ![]({% image_buster /assets/img_archive/canvas_priority2.png %}){: style="max-width:85%"}

-### Drafts of an active Canvas
+### Making changes to drafts of active Canvases

-When editing a draft of an active Canvas, changes to the in-app message priority within **Send Settings** are not saved with a draft.
-These changes are applied directly to the active Canvas when the priority sorter modal is closed.
-However, in a Message step, the priority sorter will be updated when a user launches the draft since step settings apply at a step level.
+If you make changes to the in-app message priority in **Send Settings** of a draft of an active Canvas, these changes are applied directly to the active Canvas when the priority sorter is closed.
+However, in a Message step, the priority sorter wil be updated when the draft is launched since Canvas step settings apply at a step level.

 ## Advancement behavior

-### Canvas Flow

 Message components automatically advance all users who enter the step.
+Note it doesn't wait for the in-app message to trigger or display.
 There is no requirement to specify message advancement behavior, making configuring the overall step simpler.
 If you want to implement the **Advance when message sent** option, add a separate [audience path]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/audience_paths/) to filter users that didn't receive the previous step.

 {% details Original Canvas editor %}